 - 3.7.41 The Abbotts Barton Planning Framework was approved by the Council in February 2013.
 It has the following series of aims: - To provide around 50 new council houses for local people over a period of years. - To ensure new buildings and spaces are of a high quality and good design. - To spread the benefits of housing growth by capturing the economic benefits for local community investment. - To ensure new development encourages more sustainable journeys, through better use of improved pedestrian and cycle links. - To develop a community lettings plan to give priority to local people who need affordable housing. - To provide new parking with new housing, and ensure that parking provides the maximum benefits to the local community. - To consider the qualities of the local landscape and townscape character and limit the impact of new development. - To enhance the biodiversity attractiveness and amenity value of open spaces in the area. - To work with the community to translate the Planning Framework into detailed ideas and develop a Community Plan to help achieve their aspirations. - 3.7.42 The Framework identifies sites for up to 50 new affordable houses to help meet the shortage of affordable housing in the area, although only around 37 are likely to be delivered in the short to medium term.
-These include; about 12 dwellings at Hillier Way; about 9 dwellings at Dyson Drive; 4 dwellings at Hussey Close; 4 dwellings at Austen Close; and around 8 dwellings at the south eastern end of Charles Close - 3.7.43 The Planning Framework took into account feedback from consultation events, as well as various studies undertaken including topographical, environmental, and historical surveys.
+These include; about 12 dwellings at Hillier Way; about 9 dwellings at Dyson Drive; 4 dwellings at Hussey Close; 4 dwellings at Austen Close; and around 8 dwellings at the south eastern end of Charles Close

-- 3.7.44 The Council will continue to work with the community to translate the Planning Framework into a detailed strategy and to develop a Community Plan to help articulate and achieve the community's aspirations.
+- 3.7.43 The Planning Framework took into account feedback from consultation events, as well as various studies undertaken including topographical, environmental, and historical surveys.
+In particular the location of the area in close proximity to the River Itchen SAC and SSSI, which may require specific mitigation to be provided. - 3.7.44 The Council will continue to work with the community to translate the Planning Framework into a detailed strategy and to develop a Community Plan to help articulate and achieve the community's aspirations.
 This will include developing a Community Letting Plan for the new homes which will give priority to local people who need affordable housing, and a review of Council garage usage to improve their benefit to the local community. - 3.7.45 The Council will also investigate measures to ensure that the values captured from the developments are reinvested in the local area In particular it will ensure that adjacent scrubland is reclaimed for the benefit of the local community, and compensates for green space lost through development.